thoughtbot/ios-on-rails/release/ios-on-rails.md

 	    return self;
 	}

-Our custom session headers indicate that our content type is JSON and set the token and app secret.
-These are the headers that we need for a POST to the users endpoint.
-For requests other than that we will only need the token.

 Currently, we are using a client generated device ID as our token, but our plan is to eventually replace that with an auth token generated by the backend.

-# A Rails API Client With AFNetworking

-Now that we've created our own networking client, let's see how we could do this using the AFNetworking framework.
-We'll create another client that is a subclass of AFNetworking's session manager instead of NSObject.

-### Declare the App Secret

-As we did in our other client, declare a static string constant above your implementation that is the same app secret that your backend uses.

-	// HUMRailsAFNClient.m

-	static NSString *const HUMAppSecret =
-	    @"yourOwnUniqueAppSecretThatYouShouldRandomlyGenerateAndKeepSecret";

-### Creating a Singleton Client Object

-Create a subclass of `AFHTTPSessionManager` called `HUMRailsAFNClient`.
-Declare a class method that will return a shared client singleton as we did in our other client by adding `+ (instancetype)sharedClient;` to your `HUMRailsAFNClient.h` file.
-The implementation of this method looks similar as well:

-	// HUMRailsAFNClient.m

-    + (instancetype)sharedClient
-    {
-        static HUMRailsAFNClient *_sharedClient = nil;
-        static dispatch_once_t onceToken;
-        dispatch_once(&onceToken, ^{

-            NSURL *baseURL = [NSURL URLWithString:ROOT_URL];
-            _sharedClient = [[HUMRailsAFNClient alloc] initWithBaseURL:baseURL];

-            [_sharedClient.requestSerializer setValue:HUMAFNAppSecret
-                                   forHTTPHeaderField:@"tb-app-secret"];
-            [_sharedClient.requestSerializer setValue:[[NSUUID UUID] UUIDString]
-                                   forHTTPHeaderField:@"tb-device-token"];

-    	});

-        return _sharedClient;
-    }

-With AFNetworking, we don't have to manually set up the session configuration and session with our own custom init method.
-We simply initialize the client using `-initWithBaseURL:`, which means our paths later will be relative to this `ROOT_URL`.

-### Setting the Session Headers

-As before, we need to set custom header fields.

-	// HUMRailsAFNClient.m

-    + (instancetype)sharedClient
-    {

-    	...

-            [_sharedClient.requestSerializer setValue:HUMAFNAppSecret
-                                   forHTTPHeaderField:@"tb-app-secret"];
-            [_sharedClient.requestSerializer setValue:[[NSUUID UUID] UUIDString]
-                                   forHTTPHeaderField:@"tb-device-token"];

-        });

-        return _sharedClient;
-    }

-Both these headers are necessary for a POST to users request.
-For subsequent requests, we'll only need the token.
-We'll change them once we've made a successful POST to users.

 # The User Object